European Nursing SymposiumPhotos kindly taken and provided by Nico de Boer

 Successful European Nursing Symposium held on 12th September 2019 in Groningen, the Netherlands

-NewNet invites to take part in Groningen on 12th September 2019
+NewNet held the European Nursing Symposium in Groningen on 12th September 2019

-The European Nursing Symposium 2019 focusses on current and future challenges in Nurse education within Europe.
-Main topics are:
+The European Nursing Symposium 2019 focused on current and future challenges in Nurse education within Europe.
+Main topics were:

 - Technology to broaden student experiences

 - Integration of digital education in nursing school and in practice

 - Identity of nurses; seizing opportunities for the future

 Further information about the Symposium is available on the NewNet website.

 An Erasmus+ Multiplier event was held separately during the Symposium - The Multiplier event focused on providing project stakeholders with information about the completed Intellectual Outputs, about the pilot testing and the project in general.
 The main area of discussion was around sustainability e.g. how stakeholders could envisage the module to be used in their own organisation and how the module could be adapted.

 Based on the discussions during the Multiplier Event, stakeholders from all three countries will be invited to provide written feedback on the four IOs and on sustainability.